 I have personally had this experience recently with Kimchi, which I tried for the first time once I started researching for this blog post.
 The first few bites were not what I expected, but I soon found myself migrating back to the fridge for just one more bite…it can get addicting, yes, but it’s better than shoveling sugar down your throat.

 I hope you found a lot of good information here today.
 If you have any questions, I will try my hardest to answer!
-I’ve got some new stuff coming up, but I’m not sure if I will be posting weekly or bi-weekly from here on yet.
+Like or subscribe to this blog, or follow me on social media to stay up to date when I post.